Harvest Now, Decrypt Later

 Some doors open only after the self has been reduced enough to walk through them.

-And through it all, something deeper may already be at work — not just our effort to reach the Divine, but the Divine drawing us inward through memory, longing, beauty, suffering, and grace.
+And through it all, something deeper may already be at work — not just our effort to reach the Divine, but the Divine drawing us inward through memory, longing, beauty, suffering, silence, and grace.

 We harvest now.